 \begin{thm}\rm \cite{XK2022} Let $X$ be a monotone determined space.
 Then $X$ is a continuous space iff $X$ is a c-space iff for any $x \in X$ there exists a directed set $D \subseteq \DDa_d x$ such that $D \to x$. \end{thm} 3mm

-Continuous dcpos endowed with the Scott topology and $s_2$-continuous posets endowed with the weak Scott topology can be viewed as special continuous spaces. $\ll_s$ and $\ll_{s2}$ are special cases of $\ll_d$.
+Continuous dcpos endowed with the Scott topology and $s_2$-continuous posets endowed with the weak Scott topology ($\sigma_2$ topology) can both be viewed as special continuous spaces \cite{ZHA2021}.
 From now on, we drop the subscript $d$ in these notations when there is no confusion can arise.

 In Definition \ref{def-quasi}, if we do not require the space $X$ to be a monotone determined space, then we call it a finitely approximated space.
 There exists a space that is a finitely approximated space but not monotone determined hence not a quasicontinuous space.